 Booking advised, dog not accepted, https://aspavarestaurant.co.uk/

-Tearoom on the edge of Cockermouth with a lovely view over the fells.
+Tearoom on the edge of Cockermouth with a lovely view of the fells.
 The tearoom offers a variety of traditional English dishes with great vegetarians and vegans choices.
-It also has an amazing selection of cakes and it famous homemade ice cream (with around a dozen of flavours).
+It also has an amazing selection of cakes and it is famous for its homemade ice cream (with around a dozen of flavours).
 Local beers such as Tractor Shed beers from Workington are also served.

 Additionally, there are plenty of things to do in this farm in addition to the tearoom you will find a small animal park with llamas, a riding school and even some glamping pod to rent.
-You can even combine your visit to Wellington Farm with a first stop in the Sunday Market / Car boots sale at Mitchells auction building.
+You can even combine your visit to Wellington Farm with by stopping at the Sunday Market / Car boots sale in Mitchells’ auction building.

 Booking advised, dog accepted, https://wellingtonjerseys.com/